 Loads of good will come from being brave with your roast vegetables.

-Case in point: this bold, beautiful tray-bake that’ll make for a couple of days’ worth of healthy meals.
+Case in point: this bold, beautiful tray-bake will make for a couple of days’ worth of delicious meals.

 And, of course, there’s always the temptation to taste (followed immediately by the consequent burning of one’s mouth).

 Food bunged in an air-fryer, however, will see to itself.

 This one is less a recipe, and more a bare-bones set of instructions dashed off in a hurry, but that’s why we love it so.

 18. Fruit Salad